makeorbreak-io/full-stack-ahead/README.md

 A recommendation engine that learns based on your interests and the interests of other users.
 Currently working with restaurants and other food-related businesses, based on data returned by the [Yelp public API](https://www.yelp.com/developers/documentation/v3).

-Where2.Go consists of a native Android app, which serves as the fronted for a core API and an AI service.
+Where2.Go consists of a native Android app, which serves as the frontend for a core API and an AI service.

 ## Android app
 * Native app built using [Kotlin](https://kotlinlang.org/)